blekkk/mlops-training/installation/03-label_studio.md

 # Label Studio

 ## Installation

-1. Clone or download label_studio-compose.yaml from repository/ftp server if you don't have it yet

-2. Execute label studio installation
+1. Create data directory for label studio and change the permission

     ```bash
+    # for example 'mydata'
+    mkdir mydata
+    chmod -R 777 mydata
+    ```

+2. Clone or download label_studio-compose.yaml from repository/ftp server if you don't have it yet

+3. Execute label studio installation

+    ```bash
-    docker compose -f label_studio-compose.yaml up -d
+    docker compose -f ls-compose.yaml up -d
     ```

 ## Label Studio and MinIO integration